-Scientists find potential new use for cancer drug in gene therapy for blood disordersJune 26th, 2014 in Medical research /
+Scientists find potential new use for cancer drug in gene therapy for blood disordersJune 26, 2014 in Medicine & Health / Medical research

 Scientists working to make gene therapy a reality have solved a major hurdle: how to bypass a blood stem cell's natural defenses and efficiently insert disease-fighting genes into the cell's genome.